kudashevs/laravel-parsedown/README.md

 ## Laravel Parsedown ![test workflow](https://github.com/kudashevs/laravel-parsedown/actions/workflows/run-tests.yml/badge.svg)

-This is a Laravel **Parsedown** wrapper.
-If you want to know more about it, check out the [Parsedown repo](https://github.com/erusev/parsedown).
+This is a **Laravel Parsedown** wrapper.
+If you want to know more about Parsedown, check out the [official repo](https://github.com/erusev/parsedown).

 ## Installation